akka/akka-grpc-quickstart-java.g8/docs/src/main/paradox/index.md

-# Akka gRPC Quickstart with Scala
+# Akka gRPC Quickstart with Java

 Akka gRPC is a toolkit for building streaming gRPC servers and clients on top of Akka Streams.
-This guide will get you started building gRPC based systems with Scala.
-If you prefer to use Akka gRPC with Java, switch to the [Akka gRPC Quickstart with Java guide](https://developer.lightbend.com/guides/akka-grpc-quickstart-java/).
+This guide will get you started building gRPC based systems with Java.
+If you prefer to use Akka gRPC with Scala, switch to the [Akka gRPC Quickstart with Scala guide](https://developer.lightbend.com/guides/akka-grpc-quickstart-scala/).

 After trying this example the [Akka gRPC documentation](https://developer.lightbend.com/docs/akka-grpc/current/index.html) is a good next step to continue learning more about Akka gRPC.